EagerSun/Applying-Markov-Random-Fields-in-Image-De-noising/readme.md

 2. denoising of images:
 Initially, MRF was built specifically for the target noised image where MRF have similar shape with the image and each node inside of MRF initialized with value from correspond location in image.
 For denoising during iterative process, two value updating methods for nodes' value by its 8 neighbors were applied(To be mentioned, consider the node of boarders could not have 8 neighbors, 1 extra layer (value 0 for binary and 255 for RGB) was padding around each channel of images):

-  (1).
+-(1).
 Gibbs Sampling.

-  (2). modified Iteration Conditional Modes(ICM): It is a iterative method for updaing values of nodes from MRF based on the base/original neighbors' values initially in each iteration.
+-(2). modified Iteration Conditional Modes(ICM): It is a iterative method for updaing values of nodes from MRF based on the base/original neighbors' values initially in each iteration.

-  For the machanisms for updating node's value from its neighbors, three aspects were considered:
+-For the machanisms for updating node's value from its neighbors, three aspects were considered:

-  (1).
+-(1).
 The closeness of candidate value of target node with its neighbors'.

-  (2).
+-(2).
 The gardient of its neighbors of target node.

-  (3).
+-(3).
 The Feature of its neighbors of target node: Since in this case, the block (3 * 3) considered for each node is small, the feature assumed is line going through the center of the block where target node should have similar value with neighbors in same feature.
 Further detail could be checked in `Report.pdf`.

 3. comparsion:
 As result, Gibbs Sampling is better than ICM in binary denoising.